 No matter what the food is, always give your dog treats in moderation.
 While eating carrots is a nice healthy treat for dogs, there are instances where it can be overdone.
 Avoid giving whole carrots to your dog, especially smaller ones, in order to prevent a choking hazard.

-In addition to your dog’s daily meal intake, don’t forget to be conservative when it comes to how much of the vegetable you are giving them.
+In addition to your dog’s daily meal intake, don’t forget to be conservative when it comes to how much of the vegetables you are giving them.
 Dr. Amy Flowers of WebMD writes that dog treats should make up 5-10% or less of your dog’s daily diet.
 Whether your dog will get treats throughout the day or you share other human food with them, everything adds up.
 Moderation, moderation, moderation.

 Speaking of moderation, dog parents should note that just like with humans, too much vitamin A is not a good thing.
-VCA Hospitals warns that too much vitamin A results in vitamin A toxicosis, which leads to stiffness and immobility in joints, GI disturbances, paralysis, muscle weakness, and long bone fractures.
+VCA Hospitals warns that too much vitamin A results in vitamin A toxicosis, which leads to stiffness in joints, GI disturbances, paralysis, muscle weakness, and long bone fractures.
 If your dog displays any of these signs of vitamin A toxicity, call your vet as soon as possible or the ASPCA Animal Poison Control Center at (888) 426-4435.

 How to Prepare Carrots for Dogs

 There are multiple ways you can feed your dog carrots, whether you use raw carrots, cooked carrots, baby carrots, or chopped carrots.
 As with all veggies, make sure you rinse the carrots before feeding them to your dog.
 Carrots should be cut into small enough pieces in order to avoid a choking hazard while the dog eats.